Documentation

 setupInstructions

-Markdown instructions that Claude follows after installing.
+Markdown instructions that the AI agent follows after installing.
 Use this for code changes like adding imports, inserting components, or modifying config files.

 healthCheck